 Matte er Arising 1: Financial - Project Bank Account (Operation) Impact Welsh Procurement Policy Note (WPPN) 04/21 states that all Welsh Government construction and infrastructure contracts and any other 'appropriate contracts' valued at £2m or more which are delivered on behalf of Welsh Government Departments require a Project Bank Account (PBA), this is to be applied unless there are compelling reasons not to do so.
 Where such compelling reasons are identified, a decision report detailing those reasons must be completed and filed to allow for audit.
 There is no Project Bank Account (PBA) in place for this project and management has not confirmed a timescale for implementation.
 However, it is recognised that project payments are currently progressing through monthly valuation.
-Potential risk of:Non-compliance with Welsh Government policy.
+Potential risk of: • Non-compliance with Welsh Government policy.
 Reco nmendations Priority 1.1 Further work is required to ensure the Project Bank Account is established and operating in line with Welsh Government policy.
-Low Agree ed Management Action Target Date Responsible Officer Agree 1.1 Agreed.
+Low Agree ed Management Action Target Date Responsible Officer 1.1 Agreed.
 Further discussion ongoing with Contractor to enable project bank account to be put in place for the scheme.
-Target Date March 2023 Responsible Officer Project Manager
+March 2023 Project Manager h

-Matte r Arising 2: Financial - Risk Register (Operation) Impact basis. risk ar metho Furthe sk register is included with the monthly Project Manager's rep The register represents a table of project risks that will allow in ad any vital information about it.
-The register was produced an dologies i.e. scoring matrix, status of risk (Open/Closed). er enhancements can be made to the risk register by assigning e. the current register only indicates "Action By" either UHB or a Potential risk of:Inability to take action in a timely manner.
+Matter Arising 2: Financial - Risk Register (Operation) Impact The risk register is included with the monthly Project Manager's report and is updated on a regular basis.
+The register represents a table of project risks that will allow individuals to track each identified risk and any vital information about it.
+The register was produced and scored in line with established methodologies i.e. scoring matrix, status of risk (Open/Closed).
+Further enhancements can be made to the risk register by assigning key individuals for managing risk i.e. the current register only indicates "Action By" either UHB or Advisers".
+Potential risk of:Inability to take action in a timely manner.
 Recommendations Recon nmendations Priority nmendations Individuals should be assigned as risk owners to aide effective management.
 Priority Low 2.1 management.
 Target Date